 Small Laundry Room Makeover… the before!

-Let me start by saying that our home is very modest but it does have a designated laundry room.
-We purchased it new 13 years ago and it’s very basic.
-Well, it was. 🙂 I wanted an old fixer-upper but Mr. Honey Do probably thought this would be better and less work.
+Let me start by saying that our home is very modest, but it does have a designated laundry room.
+We purchased it new 13 years ago, and it’s elementary.
+Well, it was. 🙂 I wanted an old fixer-upper, but Mr. Honey Do probably thought this would be better and less work.
 LOL, silly man.
-Slowly we have done home improvements to make it our own.
+Slowly we have made home improvements to make it our own.
 We started from scratch on this laundry room makeover with new paint for the walls, porcelain tile flooring (we have dogs), and a brand spanking new washer and dryer set (front load) before we tackled the bigger part of this project.
 Sorry, I didn’t take before pics because I got excited and forgot.
-For 2 months I submerged myself in this makeover and like most things in life, things went wrong but a lot went right.
+For 2 months, I submerged myself in this makeover, and like most things in life, things went wrong, but a lot went right.
 So, we rolled with the punches.

 Products List For The Laundry Room Makeover

 - Poplar Wood (stainable and paintable) folding station countertop

 - SurfPrep Sanding System

 - Gator Hide (topcoat) to seal the gel stain and paint

 - Gel Stain (Dixie Belle Weathered Gray) & (Old Masters Fruitwood)

 - Laundry Room Wall Decal